PROFILE

 Nuclear Cooperation.

 Chemical Weapons.
-China is
+China

-and voluntary arrangement made in 1985 to
+informal and voluntary arrangement made in 1985

-monitor developments in the proliferation of
+to monitor developments in the proliferation of

 dual-use chemicals and to coordinate export